 This is the way of healthy development.
-Each task has its own challenges and responsibilities.
+Each task has its own responsibilities.
 Leaving home and making a home of your own is the healthy trajectory, one paved with both loss and gratification.
 Letting go is the path towards growth.

-Only dysfunction and misery follows.
+Only dysfunction and misery follow.
 Daughters resent having to care for mom emotionally.
-Underneath it all, they feel something isn’t right.
-When mothers look to their daughters to take care of them emotionally; to be the person they look to for closeness and connection as adults… they place an unnecessary burden on their daughters.
+Underneath it all, they know something isn’t right.
+Asking your daughter to take care of you emotionally; to be the person they look to for closeness and connection as adults… places an unnecessary burden on your daughter.

 Here is how this happens –